 Dedham Churchyard Regulations ‘Private remembrance in a public place’

-Chelmsford Diocesan Churchyard Regulations are available in its handbook here
+Chelmsford Diocesan Churchyard Regulations and links are available here

 This handbook will give a fuller background to the reasons for the PCC regulations below.
 A copy of the handbook is available in the church.

 The Parochial Church Council (PCC) Regulations are as follows: